From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Numerical Experiments

 The training history of the model is shown in \newref{Figure}{fig:syn_training}.
 The model converges smoothly after 80 epochs with few fluctuations.
 After predicting path flow distribution, the link flows are then aggregated to calculate the error at both path and link levels. \newref{Table}{tab:syn_result} summarizes the prediction performance of the proposed model under different OD demand missing ratios.
 When the missing ratio increases, the proposed model maintains a relatively low MAPE.
 For instance, in the scenario where 30\% of OD demand is missing, the MAPEs for predicted link flow and path flow are 2.56\% and 5.50\%, respectively.
 When the missing ratio increases to 40\%, the model provides link flow and path flow MAPEs of 4.35\% and 7.17\%, respectively.
 The average network delay resulting from the predicted path flow remains under 2\% in both scenarios, though it does increase as the missing ratio of OD pairs rises.
 Representing only a slight increase compared to the $30\%$ missing ratio, the model was able to generalize reasonably well to a $10\%$ higher OD missing case without retraining.

-In addition to the prediction accuracy, the training time is also an important factor in evaluating the efficiency and practicality of machine learning models.
-The training time is 72 minutes, while the time for solving the UE problem with the optimizer is 210 minutes.
-The prediction time for a single OD demand matrix is 0.001 seconds, it is 5000 times faster than using the Gurobi optimizer (5 - 7 seconds per OD matrix).
+In addition to the prediction accuracy, the training time is also an important factor in evaluating the efficiency and practicality of machine learning models. {The training time is 72 minutes, while generating the optimization-based reference dataset (i.e., solving the UE problem for all 4000 demand scenarios) required 210 minutes in total.} The prediction time for a single OD demand matrix is 0.001 seconds, it is 5000 times faster than using the Gurobi optimizer (5 - 7 seconds per OD matrix).
 These results highlight the computational efficiency of the proposed model in addressing traffic assignment problems.